What is specdriven?

 FAQ

-Open a PR against specdriven-skills or specdriven-specs.
+Open a PR against specdriven-specs.
 CI validates automatically and a maintainer reviews within 48 hours.

 What can I use this for?